 About the instructors

-Eric Purves MRSc, RMT has been an RMT since 2006.
-He has a full-time practice and co-owns Achieve Health, a multidisciplinary clinic in Victoria, BC.
-He was a co-chair for the Registered Massage Therapists Association of BC (RMTBC) advanced practice group in pain management.
-The groups objective is to provide education and resources for evidence-based treatments and effective pain management strategies for manual and movement therapists.
+Eric Purves MSc, RMT has been an RMT since 2006.
+He co-owns Achieve Health, a multidisciplinary clinic in Victoria, BC.
 In 2016, Eric joined the education faculty at PainBC where he teaches a course on persistent pain management.
-He also has his own education company where he regularly teaches across North America workshops on pain, manual therapy, movement/exercise therapies and rehabilitation principles for health care providers.
+He also has his own education company where he regularly teaches workshops across North America on pain, manual therapy, movement/exercise therapies and rehabilitation principles for health care providers.